Stfort52/cblab-kogo-workshop/CellChat.md

     ## [1] "Create a CellChat object from a data matrix"
     ## Set cell identities for the new CellChat object
-    ## The cell groups used for CellChat analysis are  B Plasma T NK pDC mDC Mast Neutrophil M1 M2 Epithelial Ambient
+    ## The cell groups used for CellChat analysis are  B Epithelial M1 M2 Mast mDC NK pDC Plasma T

 ``` r
 cellchat_covid <- addMeta(cellchat_covid, meta = covid_meta)